concord-consortium/lab/readme.md

 When a version is specified in a jnlp form for an applet the jar WILL be cached properly.

+**Development Note**: If the applets no longer operate properly it may be that the server is no longer operating properly and needs to be restarted.
+The Java console log for the applet may show requests made for jars that are not fulfilled.

+If a request like the following produces an error:

+    $ curl --user-agent java -I http://localhost:3000/jnlp/org/concord/sensor-native/sensor-native.jar
+    HTTP/1.1 500 Internal Server Error

+Restart the server and the request should now suceed:

+    $ curl --user-agent java -I http://localhost:3000/jnlp/org/concord/sensor-native/sensor-native.jar
+    HTTP/1.1 200 OK
+    Last-Modified: Thu, 07 Jun 2012 16:44:28 GMT
+    Content-Type: application/java-archive
+    Content-Length: 34632
+    content-encoding: pack200-gzip

 ### Deploying to a remote server

 There are several Capistrano tasks for deploying to the remote server